LukasMueIIer/FoamFunctions/readme.md

 ### Cylinder in Crossflow
 Contains meshing approaches to mesh a cylinder in a crossflow

+### Refinable Cylinder in Crossflow
+Contains meshing approaches to mesh a cylinder in a crossflow, but uses symmetry instead of empty for front an back to allow for the non 2D refining

 ## Tools
 ### Data Readers
 Functions to extract data from files that are created by OpenFoam.
 This data can then be used for further processing in python